 In the event that archaeological remains are encountered during construction, City staff shall be notified and all work within 50 feet of the find shall be halted until the find is evaluated by the Qualified Archaeologist or other designated archaeologist working under the direction of the Qualified Archaeologist and appropriate mitigation, if necessary, is implemented.
+Native American tribal representatives shall be notified.
 If archaeological remains are identified, the resource shall be evaluated for significance under City Archaeological Resource Preservation Program Guidelines, and further treatment measures, including but not limited to avoidance consistent with City General Plan Policies, Phase 2 Subsurface Archaeological Resource Evaluation, or Phase 3 Archaeological Data Recovery Excavation may be required.
 Work within 50 feet of the find shall not resume until authorization is received from the City.
 This measure shall be included on all construction plans.